Ruin9999/sentiment-analysis/README.md

 ## Running
 Using RNN as an example (Default is UnFreeze):

-* Run inference and comparison with Best Models - TODO
+* Run comparison and sample inference with Best Models - TO Debug `python sentiment-analysis/main.py`
-  `python sentiment-analysis/main.py`

 * Run Tuning and Training